nathancarter/group-explorer/js/Template.md

 /* @flow
 # Templates

 Most of what appears on the screen in GE3 is dynamic HTML, created at runtime by javascript and formatted by CSS stylesheets.
 This is often the result of a complex combination of HTML, CSS, and javascript, and it can difficult to read the code behind a web page to understand how the displayed data is derived and how it will appear.
 Every GE3 web page uses this 'template' pattern (though it may use others, too), making a template from a section of HTML with placeholders in it to represent data values that are to be replaced at runtime.
 This approach makes it easier to separate the layout of the data from the code that generates it.
-In GE3 this is done on the client side by javascript using HTML5 template tags and ES6 template literals.
+This is similar to the JavaServer Pages (.jsp) or Active Server Pages (.asp) approach, though in GE3 the evaluation is done on the client side by javascript using HTML5 template tags and ES6 template literals, not on the server.

 ## Example